tobias-theobald/cafe-bot-cobot/README.md

 1. Set up public sharing of the sheet.
 Click **Share** in the top right corner, then **Change to anyone with the link** at the bottom, click **Restricted** and select **Anyone with the link**.
 Make sure the box on the right says "Viewer".
 Then close the dialog
 1. **_Take note of your Google Sheet ID_**.
 You can find it in the URL of your copy of the sheet between the `https://docs.google.com/spreadsheets/d/` and the `/edit...`

-## 2. Create Google Docs API Key
+## 2. Create Google Sheets API Key

-In order for the bot to be able to access your Google Doc, you need to create a key for the Google Docs API.
+In order for the bot to be able to access your Google Sheet, you need to create a key for the Google Sheets API.

 1. Make sure you're still using the same Google Account as before
 1. Go to the [Google Workspace API Create Project Documentation](https://developers.google.com/workspace/guides/create-project)